Tfindelkind/automation/move_vm/README.md

 See http://tfindelkind.com for all details and step-by-step guides

 # Dependencies
-Make sure to NFS whitelist the host/VM where you run move_vm
+# Make sure to NFS whitelist the host/VM where you run move_vm

 I recommend to install the Nutanix automation VM (AVM) for an easy use.
 Found at https://github.com/Tfindelkind/DCI

-or download the binary from https://github.com/Tfindelkind/automation/releases

-or install golang from https://golang.org/
+or

-Don't forget to set "GOPATH"
+Install golang from https://golang.org/ if you don't use AVM or binary Don't forget to set "GOPATH"

 # Installing

-go get https://github.com/Tfindelkind/automation/move_vm
+download the binary from https://github.com/Tfindelkind/automation/releases or go get https://github.com/Tfindelkind/automation/move_vm

 The binary will be in "GOPATH\bin"